 So using the wonderful Random name generator from Primaryt, I set about creating one for my literacy groups.
 I have a whole class one containing all the sorts of things I would hope my aspiring Level 4 writers will be using but when I work with my level 2 writers, there is a simplified version.
 It’s not because I don’t want to expose them to complicated sentences, it’s just that for where they are, they don’t need complex sentences just yet!
 (A video showing how to make this is here

-The best bit about the random generator is that you can save and embed the lists you make, so I have these on my favourites at school and once I have refined them further, I will embed them on my blog for the children to use more often.
+The best bit about the random generator is that about to buy klonopin online reviews and you can save money and embed the lists you make, so I have these on my favourites at school and once I have refined them further, I will embed them on my blog for the children to use more often.

 When it comes to improving their independent writing, I am hoping that by remembering the various types of sentences, vocabulary and punctuation we have used together, they will be able to use this in various situations.